-Some groups take on a special prayer burden or concern, like, say, a nation, a missionary, a neighborhood, those struck with a certain disease, etc..
+Some groups take on a special burden or concern, like, say, a nation, a missionary, a neighborhood, those struck with certain diseases, etc..
 What similar concern most touches the heart of you or those praying with you?

 How can the group's/church's prayers best support its purposes?

 What was the most intense prayer that your group ever prayed?